-We all have busy schedules, but it’s important to be mindful of your contacts’ calendars and make the meeting convenient for them, in terms of location and time.
-They will most likely request to meet somewhere near their office, so try to find a local coffee shop, or even somewhere outside if it’s nice out.
+We all have busy schedules, but it’s important to be mindful of your contacts’ calendars and make the meeting convenient for them in terms of location and time.
+They will most likely request to meet somewhere near their office, so try to find a local coffee shop or even somewhere outside if it’s nice out.
 In order to be cognizant of their schedule, ensure them that your meeting will take less than a half hour and arrive early.
-Emphasize that you value the time they are taking out of their schedule and that you fully appreciate the opportunity to speak with them.
+Emphasize that you value the time they are carrying out of their schedule and that you fully appreciate the opportunity to speak with them.

 Do Your Research

 It is vital to remember that this is not a typical interview, and the purpose of informational interviews is to gather information.
-It is unprofessional to ask about topics such as pay rate and job leads.
+It is unprofessional to ask about topics such as pay rates and job leads.
 Whether the informational interview takes place in person or over the phone, stay engaged and maintain typical interview etiquette.